We have to double-check your registration and make sure this is not an automated entry in our system. Please complete the test below...

-Dim.: 160 x 101 cm (the work incl. visible mount on the inside of the frame)
+Dim.: 160 x 101 cm (the painting incl. visible mount on the inside of the frame)

 Inscribed on the lower left: 'By imperial order, directed and supervised by the senior eunuchs of the Directorate of the Imperial Household Service, Shang Yi, Wang Qin, and others.' (御用監太監尚義王勤等奉命提督監造)